Everyone has a bad day at work at some point in time.

 To help reset your body and brain, be sure to take a break and get outside!
 Fresh air does our bodies good and can be just what the doctor ordered.

-If you don’t have a good walking place, try doing some laps around the building and really focus on your breathing.
+If you don’t have a good walking place, try doing some laps around the building or these office workouts and really focus on your breathing.
 Let that fresh air fill your lungs!

 This little change of scenery and exercise can help you refocus and be reminded that it’s just a bad day at work, not a bad life.